zodern/meteor-pure-admin/README.md

 ## How it works

 The client is part of a meteor app in /src.
-It is generated using `gulp biuld-client`.
+It is generated using `gulp build-client`.
 The generated files are added as a client asset.
 The server route sends an html file which loads the generated js and css.

 ## TODO